The Google Sheets FILTER function is a powerful function we can use to, well, filter our data.

 |Filter for odd values||

 Here's another example using the FILTER function to count and sum how many values lie between two dates.
-I've created some fictitious data in my sheet with a date and associated value for that day.
+I'm using the fictitious data in the template sheet with a date and associated value for that day.

-In this scenario, we want to count how many values occur in June and then sum the total value, using the FILTER function.
+In this scenario, we want to count how many values occur in December 2017 and then sum their value, using the FILTER function.

 But there is a better way!